Guo Boxiong: Investigation

 After Guo's retirement, Xi Jinping, the CCP General Secretary and supreme commander of the PLA, began a far-reaching anti-corruption campaign.
 Guo was subject of intense rumours surrounding possible involvement with corruption during his time in office, particularly in overseas Chinese media.
 Guo and his former colleague of the same rank, retired general Xu Caihou, attended a new year's gala in early 2014, signalling that both may have "weathered the storm".
 However, shortly thereafter, in the summer of 2014, as part of the fallout of the Gu Junshan case, Xu was court-martialed and expelled from the party.
 After Xu's fall, Guo was euphemistically referred to in Chinese-language media as the "Northwest Wolf" (西北狼), an oblique reference to Xi Jinping's slogan to "crack down on 'tigers' and 'flies'."
 Sensing impending doom, friends from Guo's hometown visited Guo in Beijing, urging him to "clarify the situation to the authorities" to avoid the same fate as Xu.
 In response, Guo reportedly said, "some things cannot be easily clarified."
-His fate was sealed.

 In February 2015, Guo's son, Guo Zhenggang, a rear admiral in the PLA Navy, and his wife, were detained for investigation by military authorities in connection to business and real estate dealings.
 This was followed by reports in international media that Guo himself was also undergoing investigation.
-On March 5, in response to a reporter's question about whether Guo Boxiong was under investigation, the party's main anti-corruption crusader in the military, General Liu Yuan, responded simply with the phrase "ni dongde" (that is, "I think you know what I mean.")
+On March 5, in response to a reporter's question about whether Guo Boxiong was under investigation, the party's main anti-corruption crusader in the military, General Liu Yuan, responded simply with the phrase "你懂的" (that is, "I think you know what I mean.")

 After approval from the Politburo of the Chinese Communist Party, Guo was placed under investigation on April 9, 2015, by the Commission for Discipline Inspection of the Central Military Commission.
 On July 30, following another Politburo meeting, the Central Commission for Discipline Inspection, the party's top anti-corruption body, released a statement charging Guo with taking bribes personally and through his family in exchange "for aiding in the promotion [of officers]."
-He was duly expelled from the Chinese Communist Party and his case moved to military prosecution authorities for further processing.
+In addition to corruption, Guo and Xu's alleged deliberate violations of the Central Military Commission's Chairman Responsibility System were deemed as major issues.
+Guo was duly expelled from the Chinese Communist Party and his case moved to military prosecution authorities for further processing.

-Guo was, remarkably, the fourth member of the 17th Politburo of the Chinese Communist Party to be expelled from the Communist Party (the first three were Bo Xilai, Zhou Yongkang, and Xu Caihou).
+Guo was the fourth member of the 17th Politburo of the Chinese Communist Party to be expelled from the Communist Party (the first three were Bo Xilai, Zhou Yongkang, and Xu Caihou).

 On July 25, 2016, Guo was sentenced to life imprisonment for bribery.